 What animals get rabies?

-All mammals can get rabies.
 Animals in Iowa are infected with rabies every year; some animals are more likely to be infected than others.
-For example, wild animals (especially skunks and bats) most often get rabies.
+For example, wild animals (especially skunks and bats) most often get rabies in Iowa.
 All domestic animals (such as dogs, cats, horses, and cattle) can be infected.
 Smaller mammals such as squirrels, mice, chipmunks, and rabbits rarely get rabies.
+Birds, turtles, lizards, fish, and insects cannot get rabies.

 How do you get rabies?

-Anyone can get rabies after exposure to a rabid animal.
-Rabies is spread when the virus from the animal's saliva gets through a person's skin via bites or contact to wounds or contact with the eyes, nose, or mouth.
-The virus can also be transmitted through contact with the infected animal’s brain or spinal cord tissue.
+Anyone can get rabies after contact with a rabid animal.
+Rabies is spread when a rabid animal's saliva gets through a person's skin via bites; contact to open wounds; or contact with the eyes, nose, or mouth.
+The virus can also spread to people when a rabid animal’s brain or spinal cord tissue comes into contact with a person’s open wounds, eyes, nose, or mouth.

 What should you do if you are bitten by an animal?

 Immediately wash the bite or wound thoroughly with soap and water.
-Contact your health care provider to discuss whether you need rabies shots.
+Contact your health care provider to discuss whether you need rabies post-exposure prophylaxis (PEP).

 How can rabies be prevented?